tucan9389/awesome-ml-demos-with-ios/CONTRIBUTING.md

 ## Tips
 ### How to generate gif

-1. Record DEMO video on iOS([How to record the screen on your iPhone, iPad, or iPod touch](https://support.apple.com/en-us/HT207935)).
+1. Record DEMO video on iOS.<br>→ [How to record the screen on your iPhone, iPad, or iPod touch](https://support.apple.com/en-us/HT207935)
 2. Export the video to mac.
 3. Convert the video to gif using following script.
   1. Install [FFMPEG](https://ffmpeg.org) on your mac.<br>
-  Run following command on Terminal app.<br>
+  → Run the following command on Terminal app.<br>
   `$ brew install ffmpeg`
   2. Download the script([`gifconverter.sh`](https://gist.github.com/tucan9389/f0a20ce94e84e42e11d05b55673aacd1)).